 If you have your roots in a different country, you may be 'foreign domiciled'.
 However, if you have lived in the UK for at least 15 out of the previous 20 years, you are deemed to be domiciled in the UK.
-Structures set up to take advantage of special tax rules for foreign domiciled individuals may be worthless from April 2017.
-If you or your parents were born outside the UK, or you have claimed to be non-UK domiciled in the past, it's worth discussing your tax position with us.
+Trusts and offshore entities set up to capitalise on tax advantages for foreign domiciled individuals no longer have the same effect from April 2017.
+If you have claimed to be non-UK domiciled in the past, it's worth discussing your current tax position with us.